Harshjain10020/fossee-task/README.md

 ## Credits

-Developed by [Your Name] for the FOSSEE project.
+Developed by Harsh Jain  for the FOSSEE project.